Academic Misconduct

 Late Add Request

-A&S students who are requesting to register for a class after the last day to add for the semester should submit the late add request through the Late Add Request (instructor permission required) link.
-Note that Instructor approval is required, and written documentation of the approval must be submitted with the form request.
+A&S students who are requesting to register for a class after the last day to add for the semester should submit a request through the Late Add Request form.
+Note: instructor approval is required, and written documentation of the approval must be submitted with the form request.
+A&S students requesting to adjust the credit hours on a variable hour course (i.e. BSC 398 or PSC 399) must also submit the Late Add Request form with instructor approval noting the change in hours if the add/drop registration deadline has passed.

 Late Drop Request

-A&S students who are requesting to withdraw from a class after the last day to drop with a “W” for the semester should submit the late drop request through the Late Drop Request.
-Note that a student must communicate extenuating circumstances for this request.
-Submitting your request through this link does not guarantee approval.
+A&S students who are requesting to withdraw from a class after the last day to drop with a “W” for the semester should submit a request through the Late Drop Request form.
+Note: students must convey their extenuating circumstances for this request in the form.
+Submitting your information through this request form does not guarantee approval.

 Request to Register for More Than 18 hours

-A&S students who are requesting to register for over 18 hours should submit the request through the Max Hour Override Request.
-Note that there are GPA requirements to be eligible to take over 18 hours.
-Submitting your information through this link does not guarantee approval.
+A&S students who are requesting to register for over 18 hours should submit the request through the Max Hour Override Request form.
+A&S students dually admitted in the Graduate School (Accelerated Master’s Program “AMP”), will need to complete the Max Hour Override Request form to register for over 15 hours.
+Note: students must meet the criteria noted on the form in order to be eligible for excess hours.
+Submitting your information through this request form does not guarantee approval.

 Academic Bankruptcy